 OTHER MAMA

-Chef/owner Dan Krohmer, a Morimoto veteran, studied sushi in Japan before spending some time cooking for rock and pop superstars on the road.
-He knows his stuff when it comes to nigiri and sashimi.
+Chef/owner Dan Krohmer, a veteran of Morimoto in Philadelphia, went on to study sushi in Japan before spending some time on the road cooking for rock and pop superstars.
+So, he knows his stuff when it comes to nigiri and sashimi.
 What’s more surprising is how amazing his other creations (seafood and otherwise) can be.
 Hush puppies with caviar, oysters Rockefeller with pork belly, and spicy tuna tartare with waffle fries are all jaw-dropping.
-3655 S. Durango Dr.; 702.463.8382; othermama.com. $$$
+3655 S. Durango Dr.; 702.463.8382. othermama.com. $$$

 ECHO & RIG

 Chef Sam Marvin’s Tivoli Village spot offers a full-fledged butcher/restaurant combination.
-The butcher shop (with a glass meat locker on full display) shares the first-level space with the restaurant’s bar and lounge.
-At the steakhouse upstairs, the menu offers an extensive list of small plates and plenty of steaks—including tri-tip, hanger, NY, ribeye cap, wagyu filet tenderloin, skirt and Spencer.
+The butcher shop shares the first-level space with the restaurant’s bar and lounge with its glass meat locker on full display.
+The steakhouse upstairs offers extensive small plates and plenty of steaks—including tri-tip, hanger, NY, ribeye cap, wagyu filet tenderloin, skirt and Spencer.
+Portion sizes are reasonable, allowing them to keep the prices reasonable.
 Tivoli Village, 440 S. Rampart Blvd.; 702.489.3525; echoandrig.com. $$$

 HARLO STEAKHOUSE & BAR